- Whether someone is an introvert or an extrovert is determined in large part by genetics, and tends to remain stable over time.

 - Children may start to display introverted tendencies as early as 4 months of age.

 - In a culture that praises extroversion, it's important for parents and other adults to recognize introverted children's strengths and challenges.

 - Introverted children often have a rich interior world.
 But they may struggle in social settings, and can appear overly hesitant or cautious.

 As an introverted child, I lived partly in a small suburb in Minnesota and partly in my imagination.
 I was content spending whole afternoons by myself, writing books on construction paper and daydreaming.
 As a teenager, I had a group of friends I loved, but spending time with them drained me.
 They didn’t seem to need the alone time that I required just to function.
 I told myself that they were the “normal” ones, and I should be more like them.

 Being an introvert is something that will never change about me.
 Yes, we can grow and stretch as people; we can step out of our comfort zones, develop new skills, or gain a new perspective on life.
-But our temperament (introversion or extroversion) is innate.
-Experts agree it's something we’re born with, and it mostly remains unchanged throughout our lives.
-According to Dr. Marti Olsen Laney in The Hidden Gifts of the Introverted Child, kids begin showing signs of introversion or extroversion around four months of age — and they generally remain true to their nature as adults.
+But our temperament (introversion or extroversion) is in large part innate.
+Experts agree it's something we’re born with, and it remains largely stable throughout our lives.
+According to Dr. Marti Olsen Laney in The Hidden Gifts of the Introverted Child, kids begin showing signs of introversion or extroversion around four months of age—and they generally remain true to their nature as adults.

 In other words, once an introvert, always an introvert.